'I'm scared': Family of Rikers inmate demands answers over suicide attempt

 The Department of Corrections and the union involved have not responded to requests for comment.

-It will likely be next before the matter is resolved, but critics are pointing to it as yet another violent example of why Rikers Isand should be closed as soon as possible.
+It will likely be next year before the matter is resolved, but critics are pointing to it as yet another violent example of why Rikers Island should be closed as soon as possible.

 If you are struggling with thoughts of suicide or worried about a friend or loved one, help is available.
 Call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255), or text TALK to 741-741 or visit suicidepreventionlifeline.org for free confidential emotional support 24 hours a day 7 days a week.
 Even if it feels like it, you are not alone.